 - Job skills training, including on the job programs

 - Subsidized/unsubsidized employment

 - Help paying for work-related expenses, such as clothing, equipment, tools.

-Weatherization Assistance Program – The Weatherization Assistance Program is funded by public funds and it can assist income-eligible individuals and families by reducing their cooling and heating bills through energy conservation measures and improvements.
+Weatherization Assistance Program – The Weatherization Assistance Program is funded by public funds and it can assist income-eligible individuals and families by reducing their cooling as well as heating bills through energy conservation measures and improvements.

-Rent and Housing - Find affordable housing; locate rental assistance; avoid foreclosure, and more helpful tips and information on public housing programs.
+Rent and Housing - Find affordable housing; locate rental assistance; avoid foreclosure, and more helpful tips.
+Social services offices in New York also have information on public housing programs.

 Child Care Assistance - The state of New York offers many resources and financial assistance, including subsidies to low-income families, to help them make safe, quality child care both affordable and accessible.
-Read New York child care assistance.
+Read more on free New York child care assistance.

 Military and Veteran’s Benefits – Cash assistance, vouchers, and advice may be offered for people who served in the United States Armed Forces.
 Military members are eligible for government benefits and public assistance.

 New York Unemployment Benefits – Government provided unemployment insurance is temporary income for qualified low income workers who lose their job or who just become unemployed through no fault of their own.
 The public aid from this state and federal government benefit is time limited.